... creating life transforming experiences!

 We will then drive to Ocatlan (our last stop), where in 1531, the Blessed Virgin appeared to Juan Diego Bernardino.
 The Blessed Virgin Mary burned an image of her perfections into the trunk of an old oak tree.
 Ever since, Mary has been honored as Our Lady of Ocatlan, Our Lady of the Oak that Burned.
 The Shrine of Our Lady of Ocatlan, is also popularly known as a ‘Mexico’s Lourdes.’
 Tradition says that in the 16th century, prayers to the Virgin during a drought led to discovery of the miraculous well.
 The Shrine was built in gratitude for the answered prayers.
 Today the well draws pilgrims from miles around.
 Return to Mexico City for dinner at our hotel and overnight.

-For those pilgrims with flights leaving in the evening, you can spend more time at the Shrine for personal prayer and devotions or shopping at the Souvenir shops.
+For those pilgrims with flights leaving in the later, you can spend more time at the Shrine for personal prayer and devotions or shopping at the Souvenir shops.

 We bid farewell to a pilgrimage which will be in our hearts and memories for a long time to come!